pga03/docs-first-discovery/src/documents/integrationIntro.md

 ## The First Discovery Server

-The First Discovery Tool uses the [OAuth2 Client Credentials Grant API](https://wiki.gpii.net/w/GPII_OAuth_2_Guide#Client_Credentials_Grant) to securely save preferences.
+The GPII Preferences Server provides the [OAuth2 Client Credentials Grant API](https://wiki.gpii.net/w/GPII_OAuth_2_Guide#Client_Credentials_Grant) to securely save preferences.
 This API requires the client ID and secret to be included in the http request for OAuth authentication.
 Because this sensitive information must be sent server-to-server, the First Discovery Tool uses a separate server – the First Discovery Server – to mediate the exchange.

 What it does: